Theology of Inner Work

 Why Inner Work?

 There is much hidden beneath the surface of our lives.
 When we disown "unacceptable" parts of ourselves, those parts do not go away, but rather wreak havoc on our lives and relationships.
 Doing our "inner work" is to identify and befriend what is beneath, hidden in our "shadow" so we can integrate and heal, but we need tools for this journey.
-Through Inner Work Community, you'll discover tools for work around your emotions, boundaries, relational patterns, distorted images of God.
-This is not an easy journey, but certainly a beautiful one.
-Will you join me?
+Through Inner Work Community, you'll discover tools for handling emotions, boundaries, relational patterns, and distorted images of God.

 Latest Blog Posts

-Inner Work Community exists to help individuals explore their emotional, spiritual and psychological inner landscape in order to cultivate greater awareness and healing in relationship to themselves, others and the Divine.
+Inner Work Community exists to help individuals explore their inner landscape in order to cultivate greater awareness and healing in relationship to themselves, others, and God.